Citizen science: Ornithology

 Citizen science projects have become increasingly focused on providing benefits to scientific research.
 The North American Bird Phenology Program (historically called the Bird Migration and Distribution records) may have been the earliest collective effort of citizens collecting ornithological information in the U.S. The program, dating back to 1883, was started by Wells Woodbridge Cooke.
 Cooke established a network of observers around North America to collect bird migration records.
 The Audubon Society's Christmas Bird Count, which began in 1900, is another example of a long-standing tradition of citizen science which has persisted to the present day, now containing a collection of six million handwritten migration observer cards that date back to the 19th century.
 Participants input this data into an online database for analysis.
 Citizen scientists help gather data that will be analyzed by professional researchers, and can be used to produce bird population and biodiversity indicators.

 Raptor migration research relies on the data collected by the hawkwatching community.
 This mostly volunteer group counts migrating accipiters, buteos, falcons, harriers, kites, eagles, osprey, vultures and other raptors at hawk sites throughout North America during the spring and fall seasons.
 The daily data is uploaded to hawkcount.org where it can be viewed by professional scientists and the public.

 Other programs in North America include Project FeederWatch, which is affiliated with the Cornell Lab of Ornithology.

 Such indices can be useful tools to inform management, resource allocation, policy and planning.
 For example, European breeding bird survey data provide input for the Farmland Bird Index, adopted by the European Union as a structural indicator of sustainable development.
 This provides a cost-effective alternative to government monitoring.

 Similarly, data collected by citizen scientists as part of BirdLife Australia's has been analysed to produce the first-ever Australian Terrestrial Bird Indices.

 In the UK, the Royal Society for the Protection of Birds collaborated with a children's TV show to create a national birdwatching day in 1979; the campaign has continued for over 40 years and in 2024, over 600,000 people counted almost 10 million birds during the Big Garden Birdwatch weekend.

-Most recently, more programs have sprung up worldwide, including NestWatch, a bird species monitoring program which tracks data on reproduction.
+Most recently, more programs have sprung up worldwide.
+One such program is NestWatch, a bird species monitoring program which tracks data on reproduction.
 This might include studies on when and how often nesting occurs, counting eggs laid and how many hatch successfully, and what proportion of hatchlings survive infancy.
-Participation in this program is extremely easy for the general public to join.
-Using the recently created nest watch app which is available on almost all devices, anyone can begin to observe their local species, recording results every 3 to 4 days within the app.
+Participation in this program is intended to be easy for the general public.
+Using the recently created NestWatch app, anyone is able to begin to observe their local species, recording results every 3 to 4 days within the app.
 This forms a continually-growing database which researchers can view and utilize to understand trends within specific bird populations.